offthehandle/jQuery-SmoothScroll/README.md

 ### Containers Array
 The `containersArray` option allows an array of strings to be set for multiple containers.
 When the `container` or `containersArray` option is set, even a match to the `link` selector will not be activated unless it exists inside the specified container(s).

-### Exclude
+### Link and Exclude
-The `exclude` option specifies selectors that should not be Smooth Scroll enabled.
-Below is a use case for this option.
+The `link` option specifies selectors that should have Smooth Scroll bookmarks enabled.
+When you enable `link` on generic elements, like `a`, you can exclude a subset of links that should not be Smooth Scroll enabled using the `exclude` option.
+See the use cases below.
 * Exclude offsite links in a nav element

 #### Example 1